-This means you could claim \$1,000, which is the higher amount of the additional costs, less your \$500 refund.
+Your additional costs are higher than your original costs.
+This means you could claim \$1,000 - your additional costs of \$1,500, less your \$500 refund.
 This would put you back to your original financial position.

-We only cover you if your journey to the special event was delayed after you left Australia, and the event can't be delayed or rescheduled.
+We only cover you if the event can't be delayed or rescheduled.

-Everything under D.3.4 Conditions of cover for changes to your journey once you have left (see below) also applies.
+Everything under D.3.5 Conditions of cover for changes to your journey once you have left (page 63) also applies.

-- Anything excluded under D.3.5 Other losses we won't cover if you need to change your plans after you've left (page 57) - Anything excluded under E. General exclusions things we never cover (page 85)
+- Anything excluded under D.3.6 Other losses we won't cover if you need to change your plans after you've left (page 64) - Anything excluded under E. General exclusions things we never cover (page 90)

-D.3.4 Conditions of cover for changes to your journey once you have left
+D.3.5 Conditions of cover for changes to your journey once you have left

-The following conditions apply to all claims under this section. • You can't claim for the same unexpected event more than once for each journey You can't change any destinations of your journey You can't claim under both D.2 Cancelling or changing your journey before you leave (page 44) and D.3 Changes to your journey once you have left (page 51) for the same unexpected event The unexpected event must directly affect you or a relevant person From any claim we pay you, we'll subtract all refunds (including taxes) and credits you can receive from third parties You must either send us proof of any refunds or credits you can get, or prove you can't get refunds or credits If you hadn't already paid for your return transport when the unexpected event happened, we'll subtract the price to get you back to Australia.
-The price will be for the original method of transport you used for your journey If the claim involves a relevant person, the following conditions also apply.
-In claims that have arisen because of an unexpected event involving a relevant person's circumstances, we only cover the following unexpected events. - The relevant person dying The relevant person being admitted to a public or private hospital for inpatient care as part of non-elective treatment, or a doctor recommending that they are The relevant person being admitted to end-stage palliative care, or a doctor recommending that they are The relevant person being diagnosed with a terminal condition, or a condition that requires radiotherapy or chemotherapy • The relevant person must also not be over 85 years old before the date your insurance starts
+The following conditions apply to all claims under this section.

+- You can't claim for the same unexpected event more than once for each journey - You can't change any destinations of your journey - You can't claim under both D.2 Cancelling or changing your journey before you leave (page 49) and D.3 Changes to your journey once you have left (page 56) for the same unexpected event - The unexpected event must directly affect you or a relevant person - From any claim we pay you, we'll subtract all refunds (including taxes) and credits you can receive from third parties - You must either send us proof of any refunds or credits you can get, or prove you can't get refunds or credits - If you hadn't already paid for your return transport when the unexpected event happened, we'll subtract the price to get you back to Australia.
+The price will be for the original method of transport you used for your journey

+If the claim involves a relevant person, the following conditions also apply.

+- In claims that have arisen because of an unexpected event involving a relevant person's circumstances, we only cover the following unexpected events. - The relevant person dying - The relevant person being admitted to a public or private hospital for inpatient care as part of non-elective treatment, or a doctor recommending that they are - The relevant person being admitted to end-stage palliative care, or a doctor recommending that they are - The relevant person being diagnosed with a terminal condition, or a condition that requires radiotherapy or chemotherapy - The relevant person must also not be over 85 years old before the date your insurance starts

-D.3.5 Other losses we won't cover if you need to change your plans after you've left
+D.3.6 Other losses we won't cover if you need to change your plans after you've left